Who is the freelance translator, and why he is the key figure in the professional translation business?

 How should professional freelance translators calculate translation rates?

-Professional freelance translators must know how to set their own rates in accordance with how much their time is really worth rather than deferring to whatever rate might be proposed by a particular client.
+Freelance translators have no excuse: they must know how to set their own rates in accordance with how much their time is really worth rather than passively suffering those imposed by clients with the aggravating circumstance of not even trying to negotiate them.

-In order to achieve their desired earnings, translators must determine their average daily output while factoring in at least one day of rest per week, one or two annual holidays of reasonable length, potential periods of illness, retirement provisions, and possibly even a retirement bonus as well, which is a benefit usually included in the contracts of in-house translators.
-Freelance translators are also required to purchase any necessary hardware and software on their own (by the way, these are our hardware and software tools), and this is not a trivial expense.
-Computers and peripherals have a typical operating life of three years under constant use; software must also be kept up to date, including all of the tools that translation companies might require their translators to work with.
+In order to achieve their desired earnings, translators, like any other employee, must determine their average daily output while factoring in at least one day of rest per week, one or two annual holidays of reasonable length, potential periods of illness, retirement provisions, and possibly even a retirement bonus as well, which is a benefit usually included in the contracts of in-house translators.
+Freelance translators are also required to purchase any necessary hardware and software on their own, and this is not a trivial expense for translators—by the way, these are our hardware and software tools); computers and peripherals have a typical operating life of three years under constant use, and software must also be kept up to date, including all of the tools that translation companies might require their translators to work with—and possibly, but this is now becoming a luxury that very few can afford, some sort of severance pay.

-Freelance translators who don't know how to correctly set their rates are bound to run into trouble sooner or later.
+Freelance translators who don't know how to correctly set their rates, or worse, are overly and unreasonably cheap without knowing it, are bound to run into trouble sooner or later.
 Increasing translation rates afterwards always involves a certain risk if the product being sold does not meet the quality expectations of the market.
-And since translation work is very exhausting, such translators will be forced to reduce their workloads and earn less money, leading them to search for part-time jobs or even switch careers in extreme cases.
+And since translation work is very exhausting, such translators will be forced to reduce their workloads and earn even less money, leading them to search for part-time jobs or even switch careers in extreme cases.

 Conventionally, translation rates are calculated based on the number of words (or characters for languages like Japanese) in the source text.